UtrechtUniversity/SRC-test-workspace/README.md

 Valid values for `IMG` are paths to directories containing the Packer templates, of the form `<os>/<version>` (for example, `ubuntu/jammy`).

+### Base container images

+Container images are built on top of the base images defined in the `base` directory.
+The Containerfiles in the subdirectories of that directory simply add support for `systemd` to standard OS (e.g. Ubuntu) container images.
+The base images are built automatically by `pack.sh`.

 ### Architecture

 By default, images will be built for the `amd64` architecture.
 Set the `ARCH` environment variable to change this.
 For example: